Greek history lesson makes coach wary of Costa Rica threat

 RECIFE Brazil Greece coach Fernando Santos has challenged his team to "rewrite history" when they face Costa Rica in the World Cup's round of 16 on Sunday, but it is a lesson from his side's own past that is making him extra wary.

-It is 10 years since Greece surprised the footballing world by winning the European Championship with a team built on dogged defence and rigid organisation, and Santos sees similarities between those 2004 champions and the current Costa Rica lineup.
+It is 10 years since Greece surprised the footballing world by winning the European Championship with a team built on dogged defense and rigid organization, and Santos sees similarities between those 2004 champions and the current Costa Rica lineup.

 The Central Americans were tipped by few to make it to the last 16 out of the highly-competitive Group D which included former world champions Italy, Uruguay and England.
 As it was, they finished top of the pile, with seven points from their three games.